-All decisions with regard to SEND identification, assessment and provision will be made in consultation between the Headteacher, Class teacher, Assistant Headteacher for Inclusion, and any other specialists who are able to contribute to the process.
-Parents/carers also play a vital and important role in the SEND process.
+All decisions with regard to SEN identification, assessment and provision will be made in consultation between the Headteacher, Class teacher, Inclusion Manager, and any other specialists who are able to contribute to the process.
+Parents/carers also play a vital and important role in the SEN process.